-- [12] The common understanding of the purpose of professional discipline is to uphold the integrity of the profession.
+- [13] The common understanding of the purpose of professional discipline is to uphold the integrity of the profession.
 The focus is not punishment, but the protection of the public, the maintenance of public confidence and the enforcement of high standards of propriety and professional conduct.
-Those purposes were recently reiterated by the Supreme Court of the United Kingdom1. - [13] In New Zealand the High Court noted in Dentice v Valuers Registration Board2: - Although, in respect of different professions, the nature of the unprofessional or incompetent conduct which will attract disciplinary charges is variously described, there is a common thread of scope and purpose.
-Such provisions exist to enforce a high standard of propriety and professional conduct; to ensure that no person unfitted because of his or her conduct should be allowed to practise the profession in question; to protect both the public and the profession itself against persons unfit to practise; and to enable the profession or calling, as a body, to ensure that the conduct of members conforms to the standards generally expected of them. - [14] It must also be noted that the Board has jurisdiction only with regard to "the conduct of a licensed building practitioner" and with respect to the grounds for discipline set out in s 317 of the Act.
-It cannot investigate matters outside of those grounds, does not have any jurisdiction over contractual matters and cannot deal with or resolve disputes between a complainant and the person who is the subject of the complaint.
+Those purposes were recently reiterated by the Supreme Court of the United Kingdom. - [14] In New Zealand the High Court noted in Dentice v Valuers Registration Board:

+Although, in respect of different professions, the nature of the unprofessional or incompetent conduct which will attract disciplinary charges is variously described, there is a common thread of scope and purpose.
+Such provisions exist to enforce a high standard of propriety and professional conduct; to ensure that no person unfitted because of his or her conduct should be allowed to practise the profession in question; to protect both the public and the profession itself against persons unfit to practise; and to enable the profession or calling, as a body, to ensure that the conduct of members conforms to the standards generally expected of them.